v-pbartley/openhack-mc4h/Challenge-06/Readme.md

-# Challenge 6 - Dataverse Entity and Attribute Mapping (Instructor Lead Training)
+# Challenge-06 - Dataverse Entity and Attribute Mapping (Instructor Lead Training)

 ## Introduction

-Welcome to Challenge 6!
+Welcome to Challeng-06!

 **Note: To actively follow the steps in this challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription.** Given that most participants do not have this access, this is an instructor-lead training module.